-An audit can identify any potential risks, while identifying breakdowns in workflow, costs and document management.
+An audit can identify any potential risks, as well as breakdowns in workflow, costs and document management.

 Get the right workplace hardware

 Did you know there is now a multi-function printer with a drum life of up to 600,000 pages?
 Can yours do that?
-There’s a huge range of sophisticated, intelligent hardware solutions that are fit for purpose and can be easily upscaled with the growth of your business to save you time and money.
+There’s a huge range of sophisticated, intelligent hardware solutions that are fit for hybrid workplaces and they can be easily upscaled with the growth of your business to save you time and money.

 Workflow and processes